MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Next, still in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), set up the object identifier (OID) path.
 The OID path is modeled like a WDF queue.
 But you'll be getting OIDs instead of WDFREQUESTs.

 There are two high level approaches you might take when porting this.
-The first option is to register a default handler that receives OID requests in a very similar way to how a miniport driver receives requests from NDIS.
-This is the easiest port, since you'll likely just need to adjust a function signature from your old MiniportOidRequest handler.
+The first option is to register a [*EVT_NET_REQUEST_DEFAULT*](evt-net-request-default.md) handler that receives OID requests in a very similar way to how a miniport driver receives requests from NDIS.
+This is the easiest port, since you'll likely just need to adjust a function signature from your old MINIPORT_OID_REQUEST handler.

 The other option is to break apart your OID handler's switch statement and provide a separate handler for each individual OID.
 You might choose this option if your device requires OID-specific functionality.